waseema12/cloud_labs/s2w02_integration/integration_notes.md

 SNS is an important integration component along with SQS.
 We will study more advanced architectures later on, but for now: SNS can be used to deliver a message to an SQS queue.
-Consider the scenario shown in .

 An SQS queue is subscribed as an endpoint to an SNS topic.
 There will normally be other subscribers: SQS queues and other endpoint types.